 Approaches involving meaningful community engagement, based on tried and tested methods and models and working collaboratively with affected communities, must be prioritized, funded, and replicated if we are to break the back of the TB epidemic.
 At-risk communities deserve an approach that empowers them, consults with them, and strengthens their ability to lead the fight against TB.
 We cannot afford another lost decade

-DAPP Zimbabwe is humbled and pleased to named the 2017 winner of the Partners’ Engagement Prize category at the ongoing Lung Conference in Mexico.
+DAPP Zimbabwe is humbled and pleased to be named the 2017 winner of the Partners’ Engagement Prize category at the ongoing Lung Conference in Mexico.
 The prize comes following a random survey made in 2017 where DAPP Zimbabwe took part.

 For the second consecutive year, the Stop TB Partnership handed out awards for organizations exceeding in TB excellence during a TB Awards Gala, which took place in Guadalajara on the sidelines of the Union World Conference on Lung Health.